sueddeutsche/editron/README.md

 editron.destroy();
 ```

-The complete _editron_-api is desrcibed explained in [docs/howto-work-with-editron](./docs/howto-work-with-editron.md)
+The complete _editron_-api is explained in [docs/howto-work-with-editron](./docs/howto-work-with-editron.md)